nealcrook/nascom/converters/README.md

 * nas2cas - (obsolete) convert .nas format to .cas
 * cas2nas - (obsolete) convert .cas format to .nas (also spits out a binary file)
 * sy_extract - Polydos allowed creation of a symbol table in a compiled format that could be read in to the polyzap assembler.
 This program reads a symbol table in this compiled format and writes it out as a set of equates.
+* polydos_vfs - mount upto 4 PolyDos disk images and inspect/manipulate them.
+Extensive built-in help

+All of those programs are written in PERL.
+If you use Linux or Mac you will have PERL installed.
+If you use Windows I recommend Strawberry PERL which is free.

 And miscellaneous/general-purpose converters: